nk13-nu/charity_watch/README.md

   - Enable the Maps Embed API under APIs & Services
   - Generate an API key under Credentials
   - Add the API key to the .env file by pasting it into `GOOGLE_MAPS_API_KEY="YOUR_KEY_HERE"`
 - You are ready to run.
-If using uv run `uv run streamlit run app.py ` within the directory.
+If using uv set the environment with `uv sync` and then run `uv run streamlit run app.py ` within the charity_watch_streamlit directory.